Shadowsith/mumble-ruby-pluginbot-plugins/README.md

 Only use the plugins at your own risk.<br>
 It is highly recommended to only use plugins which are in the stable branch.

-## Installation
-Firstly make sure that the pluginbot is [installed](http://mumble-ruby-pluginbot.readthedocs.io/en/master/installation_howto.html) correctly:

-Put the files in the plugin directory into the plugin directory<br>
-If helper classes are required move also the files form helpers to helpers in pluginbot

 ## Plugins
 A short plugin overview: